fhem/BOTVAC/Commandref.en.md

 Example:
 `define myNeato BOTVAC myemail@myprovider.com NEATO 300`

-After defining the Device, it's necessary to enter the password with `set <name> password <password>`
+After defining the Device, it's necessary to log in into your account which is linked to your email address.

+* If you have a password, enter it with
+`set <name> password <password>`
   It is exactly the same Password as you use on the Website or inside the App.

   Example:
   `set NEATO passwort mySecretPassword`

+* If authentication without a password is provided, you have to following the registration process.
+  1. Ask for an one-time password by `set <name> requestVerification`
+  1. Provide one-time password from email `set <name> sendVerification <code>`

 </ul>